A MEDIUM FOR THE MOMENT

 I always travel with my 35mm SLR and a stack of Ilford HP5 and Ilford FP4 film.
-I definitely prefer the look and process of shooting film when traveling and photographing on the street.
-I find my small SLR with it’s 50mm lens is small and inconspicuous enough to capture intimate street portraits.
+I definitely prefer the look and process of shooting film when traveling and photographing on the street and I find my small SLR with it’s 50mm lens is small and inconspicuous enough to capture intimate street portraits.
 Shooting everything on the same 50mm lens and film medium gives my work a consistent look and feel.
 I have always found shooting film slows down my process, it forces me to think more, wait, observe, find a better angle, connect with people before I photograph.
 I have a limited amount of shots and I always find my best work is shot on film for all of these reasons.

 I travel to Europe often for work and to see my family in Estonia.
 My last trip in 2016 took me to Italy to some amazing cities.
 So much of Italy’s charm and essence can be beautifully captured on black and white film.
 From the people endlessly roaming the streets, to the locals about their day, the vistas, the history and of course the stunning architecture.
 Italy has an old world charm that cries out for a medium which can capture its rawness, history and beauty.